 The above prices are only the prices you’ll pay per month for your device.
 You can then choose to bundle with the $50, $60, $80 or $100 plan with data starting at 15GB and going up to 150GB.
 The plan you choose in conjunction with your chosen device model, size and payment period, will determine your monthly phone bill.
-If you also choose to swap plans every now and then, that could also change your total cost over the 24 or 36-month period.
+If you also choose to swap plans every now and then, that could also change your total cost over the 24-month period.

 Worried about excess data charges?
 Telstra has now essentially scrapped excess data charges from all of its postpaid plans.
 This means that once you go over your allowance, you’ll be able to continue using your data but at capped speeds of 1.5Mbps.
 This is still fast enough for standard definition video streaming.